zolyfarkas/spf4j/src/site/markdown/index.md

  for a limited amount of time.
 Just as with airplanes, lower resolution observability data should be sent in real time to a monitoring system.
  The monitoring system should be able to on demand "drill into" and get to the local detail(via /actuator).

  Observing a system changes the system.
-The goal of this library is to minimize the observer effect.
- The code in spf4j is carefully written to be as high performance and to provide minimum overhead / functionality.
+The code in spf4j is carefully written to be high performance and to provide minimum overhead / functionality.

- To achieve the lowest overhead we utilize:
+ To achieve this we utilize:

  * Thread Local Counters for metrics, for a good evaluation see:
   [Concurrent counters by numbers](http://psy-lob-saw.blogspot.com/2013/06/java-concurrent-counters-by-numbers.html)